GetStream/stream-net/README.md

 ### Copyright and License Information

-Copyright (c) 2015-2018 Shawn Beach, Stream.io Inc, and individual contributors.
+Copyright (c) 2015-2020 Stream.io Inc, and individual contributors.
 All rights reserved.

 See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.